Implementation Status

 - directed work through

-direct - admission and progress through
+surface:"direct"on conversation-bearing messages - admission and progress through

 receiptandtrace - capability advertisement and transfer